sarahciston/codingcare/posts/guide.md

 ## 1. we know code isn't magic, but we are
 Code is language, code is a tool; code can be read and learned and used to express.

 >"No way, code is magic."
-(Samir, staff, they/them)
+>(Samir, they/them, Assistant Director USC Ahmanson Lab)

 ### we choose/find small things to get excited about and do them right away